cch0/vertx-graal-native-image/docs/resources.md

 # Resources Configuration

-Unlike Spring Boot or Vert.x application, resource files that are on the classpath will not be added to binary executable by **native-image** by default.
+Unlike Spring Boot or Vert.x applicatioin, resource files that are on the classpath will not be added to binary executable by **native-image** by default.
 This includes the **src/main/resources** directory.

 To instruct **native-image** which resources to be included and/or excluded.
 The recommended approach is to configure `resource-config.json` file under `src/main/resources/META-INF/native-image` directory.